 The School of Freshwater Sciences’ students, research faculty, and staff generate cutting-edge research that improves the lives of Milwaukeeans and can impact urban dwellers across the nation.
 As soon as a student enters one of our three programs, they begin work in a lab or in the community, putting their talent and time into research with tangible impacts.

 Our local, national, and international collaborators spread the impact of our research.
 Beginning with young people in the Milwaukee Public schools and other state school districts, we teach the integrated nature of Freshwater and our Future.
-For our graduate students, our designed community integration allows their research to influence policy-change, community action, the industry innovation.
+For our graduate students, our designed community integration allows their research to influence policy-change, community action, and industry innovation.
 Whether assisting local and national companies or informing state and national water policy, our student and faculty research has massive parameters.

 The Knowledge is Here at the School of Freshwater Sciences.
 We’re the home of 21 research laboratories, one of which is the first DNA sequencing lab in the country to be dedicated to Freshwater issues.
 Our combinations of lab capabilities, from microbiology and genomics to aquaculture and groundwater, result in revolutionary research collaborations.
 Access to key collaborators including University of Wisconsin Sea Grant, Wisconsin Department of Natural Resources and U.S. Department of Agriculture, as well as the U.S. Environmental Protection Agency’s Lake Guardian vessel, requires only a stroll through our facility.